 Matt: Certainly for me from my point of view, it does come down to real confidence in your preparation.

 If you go out sailing on the course knowing that all the guys you’ve been sailing against have just been sailing three or four times a week.
-You’ve been popping down to the club every second weekend, then mentally you’re starting off with a bit of a handicap.
+You’ve been popping down to the club every second weekend, then mentally you’re starting off behind the 8 ball.